Sliick / Articles / Product

 recordIdyesMust match the release’s base object

-Outputs: jobId, contentDocumentId (the saved PDF), success, errorMessage.
+Outputs: jobId, contentDocumentId (the saved file), success, errorMessage.

 Generate Sliick Docs (Bulk) (asynchronous; returns the batch ID immediately)